Education in Nottingham

 Education in Nottingham is governed by the unitary authority of Nottingham, overseen by its Nottingham City Council.

 Early years

 The Nottinghamshire LEA was created by the Education Act 1902.
-Nottinghamshire Education Committee took over from the school boards on 1 July 1903.
+Nottingham City Education Committee took over from the school boards on 1 July 1903.

 Schools

-Until 1998, the schools were administered by Nottinghamshire County Council, based on the banks of the River Trent, in Rushcliffe.
+From 1974 to 1998 the schools were administered by Nottinghamshire County Council, based on the banks of the River Trent, in Rushcliffe.

 Expansion

 BBC school broadcasts on television started in September 1957 - four Nottingham schools received the broadcasts from 24 September 1957 to 9 December 1957.
 WG Jackson, Nottingham Director of Education, said some people say that the vicarious experience of pictures on television is not good for the pupil, but that remains to be seen.